 - c.
 The task force shall organize as soon as practicable after the appointment of a majority of its members, and shall select a chairperson and a vice-chairperson from among its members, as well as a secretary who need not be a member of the task force.
 A majority of the membership of the task force shall constitute a quorum for the transaction of task force business.
 The task force may meet and hold hearings at the place or places as it shall designate. - d.
 The members of the task force shall serve without compensation, but may be reimbursed for travel and other necessary expenses incurred in the performance of their duties, within the limits of funds appropriated or otherwise made available to the task force for its purposes. - e.
 The Department of Health shall provide professional and clerical staff to the task force as may be necessary for the task force's purposes.
-The task force shall also be entitled to call upon the services of any State, county, or municipal department, board, commission, or agency, as may be available to it for its purposes. - f.
-The task force may solicit and receive grants and other funds that are made available for the task force's purposes by any governmental, public, private, not-for-profit, or for-profit agency, including funds that are made available under any federal or State law, regulation, or program.
+The task force shall also be entitled to call upon the services of any State, county, or municipal department, board, commission, or agency, as may be available to it for its purposes.

-S4003 B.SMITH, VITALE
+S347 [1R] B.SMITH, VITALE